choripan-systems/noBLE-Companion-App/App-Install-On-Windows.md

 # 1. Introduction

-The noBLE Companion app is used to configure and control a noBLE device.
+This user guide is intended to help you install and use the noBLE Companion app, used to configure and control a noBLE device.

 The app is written in Python, so it can run on any platform that has a Python 3 runtime environment available.
 If your Windows PC has a Python 3 runtime environment already installed, you can skip the following section and jump to section #3.